-Fruits and vegetables are a major source of essential nutrients and play an important role in a healthy pregnancy.
+Fruits are a major source of essential nutrients and play an important role in a healthy pregnancy.

 - Vitamin C helps repair body tissues, heals wounds and cuts, maintains the health of teeth and gums, and is essential for strong immunity.